tlevine/treegit/readme.md

     service apache2 reload

+## Extra
+Some other things that might help

+    apt-get install markdown

 ## Use
 The system should be ready for use.
 You can log out of the SSH and follow the directions on the about page.